Global Emergency Medicine Division

 This Fellowship is an Endowed Fellowship (The Edward C. O'Bryan, Jr., M.D.
 Fellowship in Global Health) and is one of only two endowed fellowships at MUSC.
 It has been in existence since 2016 and is available to Global Emergency Medicine Fellows in the Department of Emergency Medicine who meet certain travel, research, and clinical care criteria to serve at-risk populations locally and around the world.
 The Endowment is under the direction of the Global Emergency Medicine Directors in the Department of Emergency Medicine.

-In 2021, the Global Emergency Medicine Fellowship began participating in the NRMP match.
-For more information, please see the IEM Fellowship page and NRMP.
+In 2021, the Global Emergency Medicine Fellowship began participating in the NRMP match and will be participating again this year.

 One World Health